Cambridgeshire Local Plan Watch - Spring 2023

 The Combined Authority and Greater Cambridge Partnership continue to press ahead with their programme of sustainable transport infrastructure.
-Some projects are now delivered, but there are many in consultation and committed for delivery.
-Where public money is spent to improve connectivity is a good place to look for development opportunities to support such public investment.
+Some projects are now delivered, but there are many in consultation and committed to for delivery.
+A coordinated plan has the greatest potential for a sustainable place, underpinned by sustainable travel.

 Five Year Land Supply